-Bullet trains: On this tour, you will take several high-speed train journeys.
-In Japan, second class reserved seats are booked for our groups on bullet trains; there will be toilet facilities on board.
-Due to the limited space on bullet trains, a separate luggage transfer service will be arranged for all suitcases.
-In some cases, you will need to pack a separate overnight bag to carry on the train as your suitcase will not arrive until the following day after a bullet train journey.
-You guide will indicate when you will need to prepare for this throughout your tour.
+Bullet trains: Second class reserved seats are booked for our groups on bullet trains; there will be toilet facilities on board.
+Due to the limited space on bullet trains, a separate luggage transfer service will be arranged for all suitcases (1 case per person).
+You will need to pack a separate overnight bag to carry on the train as your suitcase will not arrive until the following day after a bullet train journey.
+Your guide will indicate when you will need to prepare for this throughout your tour.